geogardenclub/geogardenclub.github.io/docs/develop/design/data-model-old.md

 Every user is associated with a unique email address, which is their UserID.

-For the beta release, the data model does not include information about the subscriptions, payments, credit card, etc associated with a gardener.
+For the 1.0 release, the data model does not include information about the subscriptions, payments, credit card, etc associated with a gardener.

 Each User entity provides the following information: